 CALL FOR PROPOSALS

-2017 CUFA Graduate Forum Roundtable Sessions
+2018 CUFA Graduate Forum Roundtable Sessions

 Presenters at the Roundtable Sessions will not have access to audio/visual equipment.
 You may choose to present your work with a laptop; however, the roundtable format is primarily discussion-oriented.
 You may choose to bring hard copy summaries of your paper for others present at the roundtable.

-The deadline for submissions is May 31, 2017 by 11:59pm PDT.
+The deadline for submissions is June 8, 2018 by 11:59pm PDT.
 Please note our goal is to ensure that CUFA Graduate Forum roundtable sessions are featured in the NCSS/CUFA printed and electronic programs.
 We will begin taking applications in April after CUFA decisions go out.

-1. Please fill out the online form.
+- Please fill out the online form.

-2. Please email your proposal document to gradforumCUFA@gmail.com.
+- Please email your proposal document to gradforumCUFA@gmail.com.

 Proposals should be no more than 2000 words and should include:

-c) Purposes and/or objectives of the study/scholarly work
+- c) Purposes and/or objectives of the study/scholarly work

-d) Theoretical framework or perspective
+- d) Theoretical framework or perspective

-e) Research design and/or methods of inquiry (as applicable)
+- e) Research design and/or methods of inquiry (as applicable)

-f) Findings or arguments and their warrants
+- f) Findings or arguments and their warrants

-g) Importance of the work's contribution to scholarship
+- g) Importance of the work's contribution to scholarship

 For the purpose of avoiding any misunderstandings, your electronic submission acknowledges the following statement of intent: I certify that I have agreed to take part in this program and will do so if this proposal is accepted.
 It will be my responsibility to keep track of the status of the proposal as well as the date, time, and location of the presentation, if it is accepted.